Xunnamius/black-flag/README.md

   `git ls-files --full-name -p` or `git -p ls-files --full-name -p` with yargs.
   Black Flag makes this a formal invariant that will throw an error.

-- All yargs instances used by Black Flag use the same `yargs::help(...)` function.
+- All effector and helper instances use the same `yargs::help(...)` function.
   This means descendant commands and ancestor commands will always use the same `yargs::help(...)` settings, thus preserving the vanilla yargs behavior in this way.

   However, unlike the vanilla yargs implementation, Black Flag will only register a help _option_ and never a "help" _command_.
 After calling